 Missing stuff from home that you’d like to order on Amazon?
 Want to send some awesome Andean gifts to your friends back home?
 Go for it!
 But just know how to do it right.

-You can find a full list of prices at the Serpost website.
-International tariffs are divided into first and second-class (postcards/letters/small packages) and first and second-class packages ( encomiendas).
+You can find a full list of prices for mail in Peru at the Serpost website.
+According to Trip Savvy, international tariffs are divided into first and second-class (postcards/letters/small packages) and first and second-class packages (encomiendas).
 You can pay more for added security and tracking, but to give you a general idea: to send a postcard or letter (1 g to 20 g) from Peru to the USA or Europe, expect to pay from US$2.70 to $3.00 (S/.8 to S/.10 soles).
 Prices rise rapidly with added weight, with the classification changing from “small package” to “package” once you pass 2000 g (at which point you’ll probably be paying in excess of US$40).

-Postcards and letters should take about 15 days to reach most international destinations, while second-class parcels may take 30 days, but that being said, it’s certainly not an exact science – prepare for delays!
+Postcards and letters should take just over two weeks or so to arrive to most international destinations, and second-class parcels will likely take around 30 days.
+That being said, it’s certainly not an exact science – prepare for delays!

 Receiving Mail in Peru

-Here in the Valley, most people don’t even have an address, but don’t worry – you can use a lista de correos postal address.
+Here in the Valley, most people don’t even have an address, but don’t worry – you can use a lista de correos postal address to get mail in Peru.
 Your mail will be sent to and held at a Serpost office of your choice, where it will await collection.
 Your post should be addressed as follows:

 Your NAME (surname in capitals)